Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Conclusion

+\item We first scrutinize the MG, iFFT, and iFFTP algorithms by analyzing the displacements, since the algorithms essentially differ in how they estimate the displacement.
+The displacement tests show that \begin{itemize} \item There is a much larger difference in the displacement estimate between iFFTP and MG than between iFFT and MG, both along and perpendicular to line of sight.

+\item There is a wider spread of the magnitude difference in the line-of-sight displacements for all three tracers for both iFFTP vs MG and iFFT vs MG comparisons.

+\item The displacement difference between iFFTP and MG is much larger at redshift boundaries than in a middle redshift slice, suggesting that iFFTP has problems at boundaries and especially along the line of sight.

+\item All three samples display slight dependence on survey geometry for the line-of-sight component magnitude differences between iFFT and MG.
+Near redshift boundaries, the differences are slightly larger.
+However, these differences are much smaller than the difference shown in the iFFTP and MG comparison. \end{itemize}

-Our findings are as follows: \begin{itemize} \item MG and iFFT are comparable to a high extent, in all samples, with both \textbf{RecSym} and \textbf{RecIso} conventions.
+\item MG and iFFT power spectra are comparable to a high extent, in all samples, with both \textbf{RecSym} and \textbf{RecIso} conventions.
 The differences between the two (with iFFT having 3 iterations) are less than 0.4\% in \textbf{RecSym} in both monopole and quadrupole post-reconstruction power spectrum as well as power spectrum along the line of sight, for all three samples.
 The LRG sample, which we did not test in this study, is not extreme in number densities, redshift, or wide-angle effects, so we expect LRG to behave well with these two algorithms as well.
 The differences are larger in \textbf{RecIso}, but are still within 1.2\% in both monopole and quadrupole (maximum 2\% along the line of sight).
 The extreme differences are on the largest scales for \textbf{RecIso}.
 For ELG with \textbf{RecSym}, comparing to DR1 power spectrum errors as measured by DESI DR1 covariance matrix, these differences are within the power spectrum errors and will not affect BAO constraints.
+The algorithm differeces are also within estimated Y5 errors.

-For BGS with \textbf{RecSym}, we also explicitly tested BAO fits and found negligible differences between MG and iFFT for a Y5 precision.
+\item For BGS and ELG with \textbf{RecSym}, we also explicitly tested BAO fits and found negligible differences between MG and iFFT for a Y5 precision.
 DESI DR1 BAO analysis opts to use iFFT with 3 iterations.